-Unfortunately, it was a little too "Saturday morning tv" to draw a big audience.
+I watched occasionally, but it was a little too "Saturday morning tv" to draw a big audience.
 Besides, Matthew had a girlfriend, there was no homoerotic buddy-bonding, and there was not enough beefcake.
 Most gay kids quickly changed the channel to The Dukes of Hazzard on CBS.
 Powers was cancelled after only 22 episodes.

 Peter's teen idol fame ended shortly thereafter, as more muscular actors like Willie Aames and Scott Baio rose to the limelight.
-He did another horror movie, Friday the Thirteenth: The Final Chapter (1984), some tv guest roles, and finally made a successful transition to adult actor.

 Today Peter lives in upstate New York with his daughter.
 He has never married.